-Frank Frazetta; a Brooklyn Boy in the 1930s
+Frank Frazetta: A Brooklyn Boy in the 1930s

 Frank Frazetta was born when the nation fell into the worst economic condition ever faced, the Great Depression.
 Frank’s father, Alfred, immigrated to the United States from Italy in the early 1900s.
 Al worked as a stone-setter in Brooklyn, NY.
 Stone-setters were considered specialized technicians and never moved beyond that skill into smithing gold or other areas of jewelry making.
 He was considered a successful blue-collar worker, while Frank's mother, Mary, a second generation Italian-American, raised Frank and his three sisters in a humble home located in Sheepshead Bay.